Last updated on August 31st, 2023

 Remember, all e-cigarettes are not alike.
 Before you buy the first ecig you see at the convenience store, do some research!
 This website has scores of reviews — even a best selling ecigarette comparison chart for traditional ecigs and vaporizers.

-Also remember that all on-line e-cigarette brands offer nicotine at various levels.
+Also remember that many on-line e-cigarette brands offer nicotine at various levels.
 You can start with a high nicotine content and move to lighter or no nicotine as you are weaned off the traditional cigarette experience.

 - Always have a spare, fully charged E-cigarette on hand.

 Many starter kits come with a second battery and several fresh filters (called cartridges or cartomizers.

 - Not all electronic cigarettes are alike!
-There are many styles from which to choose – from cigalikes, to Mods.
+There are many styles from which to choose – from cigalikes, Mods, to disposables.

 - Experiment with different e-liquid flavors.

 - Don't buy cheap products or clones!.

 Some e-cigarette companies have a wide selection of tobacco flavored filters.
 Other brands like VaporFi have a huge assortment of eliquid flavors that are truly enjoyable.
 Vaporfi actually lets you customize your flavors and there are over 30,000 combinations!

-Many vapers found that the non-tobacco flavored e-liquids such as chocolate, vanilla, clove and mocha made the transition to e-cigarettes easier because it did not try to mimic the tobacco experience and they did not judge and compare the two products.
+Many vapers found that the non-tobacco flavored e-liquids such as chocolate, vanilla, and fruit flavors, made the transition to e-cigarettes easier because it did not try to mimic the tobacco experience.
 Some people reported that all tobacco flavor became distasteful to them after a while.